sakurayung/sakurayung/README.md

 # 💫 About Me:
-I'm Ross from Davao City, I am currently 3nd Year in Bachelor of Science in Computer Science.<br>I like discovering new things in tech and experiencing them. <br>Currently working on front-end!.<br>
+I'm Ross from Davao City, I am currently 3nd Year in Bachelor of Science in Computer Science.
+I like discovering new things in tech and experiencing them.
+Currently working on front-end.

 ## 🌐 Socials: